lemerchand/lemerchand/README.md

 ## MIDI Selection Tool v.75b*

+**NEW!**
+		- Ctrl+LC on a toggle button to exclusive-select it
+		- Script acts on currently focused midi window

 Select any note within a take or time selection (latter feature coming soon) based on a number of parameters including:

 		- Note Range